alexandroid000/particle-sim/README.md

 python run_sim.py
 ```

-This should write three files, a trajectory log ending in `.xyz`, a log of how
+This should write three files, a trajectory log ending in `.xyz`
-many particles were in each region ending in `.csv`, and a video of the
-simulation, ending in `.mp4`.
+and a video of the simulation, ending in `.mp4`.

 ### Changing Parameters